home-assistant/developers.home-assistant/docs/supervisor/developing.md

 script/develop
 ```

-Now start Home Assistant as discussed in the previous section and it will now connect to the remote Hass.io but show your local frontend.
+Now start Home Assistant as discussed in the previous section and it will now connect to the remote Supervisor but load the frontend from your local development environment.

-Once you have `script/develop` the Supervisor panel will be rebuilt whenever you make changes to the source files.
+While `script/develop` is running, the Supervisor panel will be rebuilt whenever you make changes to the source files.